Sundew Plant Care

 Sundews thrive in areas where they can bask in bright, indirect light for approximately 10 to 12 hours each day.
 Placing them near east-facing windows or using sheer curtains to filter intense sunlight can provide the perfect lighting conditions.
 If natural light is limited, supplementary lighting options such as fluorescent or LED grow lights can be used to supplement their needs.

-See also Viola Plant Care
+See also Calandiva Plant Care

 Supplementary Lighting